-The Founder Institute is a unique program that focuses on founders instead of ideas, and works with founders and companies at a very early stage.
+The Founder Institute is a unique program that focuses on founders instead of ideas, and helps founders and companies get to traction and funding at the pre-seed stage.
 As a result, we approach admissions very differently than other startup organizations.

 Read about our unique admissions methodology below.